 “Coronavirus is mysteriously sparing kids and killing the elderly.
 Understanding why may help defeat the virus.” via William Wan and Joel Achenbach of The Washington Post — One of the few mercies of the spreading coronavirus is that it leaves young children virtually untouched — a mystery virologists say may hold vital clues as to how the virus works.
 In China, only 2.4 percent of reported cases were children and only 0.2 percent of reported cases were children who got critically ill, according to the World Health Organization.
 China has reported no case of a young child dying of the disease COVID-19.
 Meanwhile, the new coronavirus has proved especially deadly on the other end of the age spectrum.
 The fatality rate in China for those over 80 is an estimated 21.9 percent, per the WHO.

 “Airlines slash routes, outlook and executive pay on coronavirus fallout” via Rachel Siegel of The Washington Post — The crisis has thrown much of the tourism industry into free fall.
 In a matter of weeks, hotels, airlines, and convention centers have seen their bookings plummet as leisure travelers stay home and businesses discourage or cancel employee travel.
 But the latest updates from Delta, American, United and Southwest Airlines signaled just how bleak their outlook is for the months to come.
-And as travelers cancel vacations, businesses discourage employees from leaving town, and conventions are canceled en mass, industry executives are comparing the outbreak’s fear factor to the aftermath of the Sept.
+And as travelers cancel vacations, businesses discourage employees from leaving town, and conventions are canceled en masse, industry executives are comparing the outbreak’s fear factor to the aftermath of the Sept.
 11, 2001, terrorist attacks.

 “New sick leave policy from Darden restaurants could set industry standard amid coronavirus concerns” via Austin Fuller of the Orlando Sentinel — The new policy for Orlando-based Darden Restaurants applies to all of its more than 180,000 hourly employees.
 About 75% of those workers did not have paid sick leave, spokesman Rich Jeffers said.
 “With the stroke of a pen, they have just worked their way around everything, and they have scooped the entire industry,” said restaurant analyst John Gordon.
 Hourly employees at Darden Restaurants will accrue one hour of paid sick leave for every 30 hours worked, Jeffers said.
 Current employees will have a starting balance of sick time based on their most recent 26 weeks of work and can use it immediately.
 New hires will begin accruing sick time upon starting and can use it after 90 days of employment.